 Pursuant to a Management Services Agreement dated June 3, 2013 between us and Zenith, Zenith engaged us to perform management and administrative services pertaining to Zenith as required.
 Zenith pays us a fee based on the cost of our personnel and the proportionate time worked on behalf of Zenith.
-We will also be reimbursed for general and administrative costs.
+We are also reimbursed for general and administrative costs.